kissste/ESP8266-Powermon433/README.md

  Please read the original Arduino version scruss/Powermon433 first

- Code edited by kissste as follows:
+ Changes made by kissste:
- Ported to ESP8266
+ -- Ported to ESP8266
- Added UDP messaging
+ -- Added UDP messaging
- Added Temperature and Humidity
+ -- Added Temperature and Humidity
- Tested with CC1101
+ -- Tested with CC1101
+ -- Python Server side to receive UDP messages and update RRDTOOL database -- Python to render RRDTOOL charts

- Use Arduino IDE
+ P.S.
+Use Arduino IDE with target board being set to ESP8266